 For IF data that are pipeline calibrated but manually imaged, the imaging commands will be included in a separate scriptForImaging.py script, containing all the CASA commands used to create the delivered products.
-In order to use this imaging script, after using casa_pipescript.py to recalibrate, the science spectral windows must first be "split" out from the calibrated measurement sets and the measurement sets output with a .split.cal suffix.
-Perform the split in CASA with a command like this: split('uid__A002_X89252c_X852.ms', outputvis='uid__A002_X89252c_X852.ms.split.cal', spw='17,19,21,23')
+In order to use this imaging script, after using casa\pipescript.py to recalibrate, the science spectral windows must first be "split" out from the calibrated MeasurementSets and the MeasurementSets output with a \.split.cal suffix.
+Perform the split in CASA with a command like this: split('uid\\A002\X89252c\X852.ms', outputvis='uid\\A002\X89252c\X852.ms.split.cal', spw='17,19,21,23')

-The science spectral windows are specified in the Pipeline WebLog (Home > Observation Summary > Measurement Set Name > Spectral Setup, in the ID column) or can be determined using the CASA task listobs, e.g. listobs('uid___A002_X89252_X852.ms'), where the results will be reported in the CASA logger.
+The science spectral windows are specified in the Pipeline WebLog (Home > Observation Summary > MeasurementSet Name > Spectral Setup, in the ID column) or can be determined using the CASA task listobs, e.g. listobs('uid\\\A002\X8925 where the results will be reported in the CASA logger.

-If the pipeline-calibrated data is restored using scriptForPI.py, that script will perform the split command for the user.
+If the pipeline-calibrated data is restored using scriptForPI.py, that script can, with the appropriate parameters set, perform the split command for the user.